jiltq/launchwell/README.md

 # Launchwell
-A custom command-line launcher for Voices of the Void.
-Kinda scuffed right now, but hoping to flesh it out in the future.
+A custom command-line launcher for indie sci-fi game Voices of the Void.
+Kinda scuffed right now, but *hella fast*.